On the ramification of modular parametrizations at the cusps: Cuspidal inducing data

 Because $\det(c)$ is a power of $p$, we have $\bar\chi(\det(c))=1$.
 Multiplying the left hand side of (\ref{somme chi 1}) by $\tau(\chi,\psi')$ and summing over $\chi$, we get

-Let $C(p^m)$ be the set of all Dirichlet characters modulo $p^m$.
-For $a \in (\Z/p^m\Z)^\times$, the sum $\sum_{\chi \in C(p^m)} \chi(a)$ equals $p^{m-1}(p-1)$ if $a=1$, and $0$ otherwise.
-So for $m=1$, (\ref{somme chi 3}) simplifies to
+Let $C(p^k)$ be the set of all Dirichlet characters modulo $p^k$.
+For $a \in (\Z/p^k\Z)^\times$, the sum $\sum_{\chi \in C(p^k)} \chi(a)$ equals $p^{k-1}(p-1)$ if $a=1$, and $0$ otherwise.
+So for $k=1$, (\ref{somme chi 3}) simplifies to

-If $m \geq 2$ then $\widetilde{S}(p^m)=C(p^m)-C(p^{m-1})$ so that (\ref{somme chi 3}) can be written
+If $k \geq 2$ then $\widetilde{S}(p^k)=C(p^k)-C(p^{k-1})$ so that (\ref{somme chi 3}) can be written

-Since $\psi'$ has level $m$, the inner sum over $y$ vanishes.
+Since $\psi'$ has level $k$, the inner sum over $y$ vanishes.
 In all cases, this gives the proposition as stated. \end{proof}

-\begin{remark} The formula (\ref{bdn product}), together with Proposition \ref{somme chi}, provides an expression of $b_{d,n}$ purely in terms of the local components of $\pi_f$.
-This leads to an explicit formula for the Fourier expansion of $f$ at an arbitrary cusp of $X_0(N)$, and may be of independent interest. \end{remark}
+\begin{remark} The formula (\ref{bdn product}), together with Proposition \ref{somme chi}, leads to an explicit formula for the Fourier expansion of $f$ at an arbitrary cusp of $X_0(N)$ purely in terms of the local components of $f$, and may be of independent interest. \end{remark}

 \begin{definition} For any characters $\psi,\psi' : \Q_p \to \C^\times$ of respective levels $1$ and $m$, we define $T(\xi,\psi,\psi')$ to be the endomorphism

 \end{definition} In order to establish Theorem \ref{main result local}, it suffices, thanks to Proposition \ref{somme chi}, to show that $T(\xi,\psi,\psi') \neq 0$.
 We prove this in the following sections, distinguishing the unramified and ramified cases.